CorySimon/CorySimon.github.io/_posts/articles/2015-01-08-parallel-monte-carlo-in-julia.markdown

 ---
 layout: post
 title: Parallel Monte Carlo in Julia
 excerpt: "A tutorial on parallel computing capabilities of Julia.
-We illustrate by computing pi with a Monte Carlo simulation."
+Computing pi with a Monte Carlo simulation."
 comments: false
 categories: articles
 share: true